dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 ***
 ## How do you add html directly to an markdown file?
-*Since, relative to an html document, the use of markdown implies that we the html elements availble that can be children of the html `<body>` tag.
+*Since, relative to an html document, the use of markdown implies that we the html elements usually availble can be children of the html `<body>` tag.
 GFM when rendered on github may only have a subset of html elements available.*

 ```markdown
 <dl>